-A new merge algorithm with fine-grained conflict resolution is used when you update your project or merge changes in it.
+A new merge algorithm with fine-grained conflict resolution is used when you update your app or merge changes in it.
 The new merge algorithm has the following features:

 - No conflicts on parallel changes to lists of widgets – When two developers make changes to widgets in the same document there is no conflict, the changes are combined.
 However, if the changes are made too close to the same place in the document, a list order conflict is reported that reminds the developer who is merging the changes to decide on the final order of the widgets in the list.